Aventon's Pace 500.2 vs Pace 350.2

 Will you be riding in or near traffic?

 Ebikes can help many riders feel more comfortable when sharing roads or riding near automobile traffic.
-If you often ride alongside cars, you might appreciate the higher top speed of the Pace 500.2 (28 MPH) vs. Pace 350.2 (factory set at 20 MPH) since the additional speed can help you keep up with car traffic.
 Keeping up with car traffic can allow you to “take the lane,” preventing unsafe passing when the road is too narrow to accommodate both a bike and a car at the same time.
 If you often ride where you share space with other cyclists and pedestrians, Pace 500.2 might be too fast.
 The Pace 350.2 might be a better match for casual bike paths, downtown sidewalks, or beach boardwalks.

 Do you need big braking power?